bkuhlmann/code_quality/README.md

 practices.
 Feel free to link to this project in order to apply these configurations to your projects.
 You may also fork this project to customize further for your specific needs.

-*NOTE: This project only supports tools which can import configurations via a URL.*
+*This project only supports tools which can import configurations via a URL.*

 <!-- Tocer[start]: Auto-generated, don't remove. -->